-- ▶ Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Authority for disposal. - Bury or incinerate residue at an approved site. - ▶ Recycle containers if possible, or dispose of in an authorised landfill
+- ▶ Recycle wherever possible or consult manufacturer for recycling options. - ► Consult State Land Waste Management Authority for disposal. - Bury residue in an authorised landfill.
+Recycle containers if possible, or dispose of in an authorised landfill.

 SECTION 14 TRANSPORT INFORMATION

 Labels Required